Bulls–Knicks rivalry: Later years

 The departures of Jordan, Pippen and Ewing led to the decline of both the Bulls and Knicks, and neither team was able to recapture the same success they enjoyed in the 1990s.
+The Bulls only made one Conference Finals appearance since their 1998 championship, doing so in 2011.
+Contrarily, the Knicks won the 2026 NBA Finals after beating the San Antonio Spurs in 5 games, ending their 53-year championship drought, their first title since 1973.